The Writing Process: Revising

 The standard MLA works cited page requires double spacing and lists the author, title of the work, publisher, year of publication, and page numbers (if applicable); any deviations from this format are noted below.
-Also, a hanging indent must be applied to each citation, and titles of books and journals must be underlined or italicized, while essays, poems, articles, and short stories must be in quotations.
+Also, a hanging indent must be applied to each citation, and use italics (instead of underlining) for titles of larger works (books, magazines) and quotation marks for titles of shorter works (poems, articles).

 Essay in a scholarly book or collection of essays

 Knoepflmacher, U.C.
 “Fusing Fact and Fiction: the New Reality of Middlemarch.”
 This Particular Web: Essays on Middlemarch.
 Ed.
 Ian Adam.
 Toronto: University of Toronto Press, 1975.
 43-72.
 Print.

 Work in an Anthology

 Shakespeare, William.
 Much Ado About Nothing.
 The Norton Shakespeare.
 Ed.
 Stephen Greenblatt.
 New York: W.W.
 Norton & Co., 1997.
 1381-1444.
 Print.